Love at First Sight (Kylie Minogue song): Background

 The accompanying music video for "Love at First Sight" was directed by Johan Renck and was shot on a virtual set in Dublin in May 2002.
 The video took two days to shoot and required several assistances and stylists to help Minogue and her backup dancers.
 The making of the video was released on the DVD single of "Love at First Sight", featuring four separate video excerpts and shows footage of Minogue dancing on set of the video.
-A photo gallery of the set was published on the DVD.
+A photo gallery of the set was added on the DVD.

 Synopsis

 The video for "Love at First Sight" opens with a view of a sky of geometric shapes moving.
 It pans down to a staircase that is being digitally added on and has Minogue walking down.
 As Minogue dances to the song, the camera turns in several directions to show the room layout; the chorus features backup dancers on a top stand.
 The second verse and chorus features Minogue dancing with different patterns emerging on the walls.
 From the cut-outs of the walls, geometric buildings are present in the background, showcasing the futuristic city that is similar to the "Can't Get You Out of My Head" video.
 By the last chorus, it shows a night sky and has all the dancers in the background while Minogue sings the song.
 The video ends with the dancers huddling around Minogue as it pans to the night sky with different geometric shapes.